 Following the closure of the original Oakland Symphony in 1986, the Chorus and Youth Orchestra split into two independent organizations.
 In 2010, the Symphony, the Youth Orchestra, and the Chorus merged to establish one organization that combines the history and accomplishments of all three ensembles.
 After 26 years under the name of Oakland East Bay Symphony, we are once again known as the Oakland Symphony.

-In addition to presenting unconventional, approachable concerts, the Symphony invests heavily in education and outreach, working with schools and in the community to introduce people of all backgrounds to the joys of playing an instrument and experiencing classical performance.
-To date, our education programs, including the MUSE (Music for Excellence) program and Oakland Symphony Youth Orchestra, have helped over 100,000 young people to the power of symphonic music.
+In addition to presenting unconventional concerts, the Symphony is a source of music education, working with schools and in the community to introduce young people to the joys of playing an instrument and experiencing classical performance.
+To date, our education programs, including the MUSE (Music for Excellence) program and Oakland Symphony Youth Orchestra, have introduced over 100,000 young people to the power of symphonic music.

-Along with our education programs, we foster the future of classical music through partnerships with contemporary musicians and composers.
+Throughout the years, the Symphony has fostered collaborations with local arts organizations, from children’s choruses to jazz ensembles.
 To ensure the future of symphonic music, the Symphony regularly commissions works from composers who have never composed for a full orchestra.
 New American works are frequently showcased in our programming and young artists are encouraged to create as well as perform.